Addiction, Dependence & Recovery

 This course offers participants to understand the key concepts of substance misuse.
-It begins by exploring historical and cultural contexts of drug and alcohol use and why we think about substance misuse particular kinds of ways.
-This research challenges many of the core assumptions that we hold about the nature of intoxication and substance misuse problems themselves.
-It then explores the major substances of abuse, including New Psychoactive Substances, to develop drug identification and awareness skills.
-The course then examines what shapes the experience of intoxication and why people experienced substance misuse problems based on the latest research.
-This then offers a platform to develop more effective treatment strategies to support people through change.
+It begins by exploring historical and cultural contexts of drug and alcohol use and how this influences our attitudes to substance misuse.
+This research challenges many of the core assumptions that we hold about the nature of intoxication and substance misuse problems.
+The course explores the major substances of abuse, including New Psychoactive Substances, to develop drug identification and awareness skills.

 Who is This Course For?